Japan travel guide

 Finally, Asakusa is prime area for temples/shrines.

 Kyoto is my favourite city in Japan but when you arrive you will initially be disappointed because it is not as traditional as you might expect, especially around the station!
-However, once you get out of the centre to the various temples and shrines then you will find the tradition you’re looking for.
+Kyoto Tower blocks all the nice views and the city itself is a maze of concrete and metal with no character or tradition.
+However, the key is to get out of the city itself.
+Once out of the centre to the various temples and shrines then you will find the tradition you’re looking for.
+There’s a reason why the Aman Kyoto is so far out of the city!

 My favourite hotel in Kyoto is the Hyatt Regency but there are plenty of hostels and good options on Airbnb.